CrossAxis98/MovieApp/README.md

 # MovieApp
-Application for viewing movies with descriptions and posters
+Application for viewing movies with descriptions and posters - made with Udemy course
 ![](appScreen1.PNG)
 ![](appScreen2.PNG)
 ![](appScreen3.PNG)